The singer shared their experience of losing control after the seizure.

 Dion was forced to cancel her world tour after being diagnosed.
 (Prime Video)

-During the initial 30 seconds, my was not on recording the video.
+During the initial 30 seconds, my attention was not on recording the video.
 Instead, I was responsible for managing the sound, while my cinematographer was present.

 In the room, many people were doing what they were trained to do to help her.
 They all had medical training on how to handle this situation.